 I’ve admittedly always been more of a natural spender, and my sister was born a saver.
 I’ve always admired that about her!

-In recent years, I’ve slowly been working to improve my habits and achieve goals for our family, such as purchasing our first investment properties and paying for two adoptions in cash we saved up.
+Over the years, I’ve been working to improve my habits and achieve goals for our family, such as purchasing our first investment properties and paying for two adoptions in cash we saved up.

 I’ve been making coffee at home for months now, trying to save money, and I honestly love the ritual of it now so much I probably will just keep doing it because it’s more fun.